isabella232/livefyre.en/help/using/c-how-requesting-rights-works/c-how-requesting-rights-works.md

 You must configure an *Instagram business account* to request rights for assets from Instagram using a partially-automated workflow.

-You can only use this functionality for content you obtained from a search or stream searching by a business account author, not for content you obtained from searches and streams from Instagram based on hashtag, URL or location.
-To request rights for content you obtained from an Instagram hashtag, URL, or location search or stream, you must send rights requests manually.
+You can only use this functionality for content you obtained from a search or stream searching by a business account.
+To request rights for content you obtained from a personal Instagram account, you must send rights requests manually.

 >[!NOTE]
 >